jesperhoy/SmarterTrackTranslator/README.md

 A Windows desktop tool for creating and updating translation files (for UI internationalization) for [SmarterTrack](https://www.smartertools.com/smartertrack).

-Lists English and translated items a side-by-side for easy reference, has a search function, and a helper dialog for multi-line items.
+Lists English and translated items a side-by-side for easy reference, records private notes for each item, has a search function, and a helper dialog for multi-line items.

 Using this tool, rather than editing the XML file directly, makes it easier to keep track of which items have been translated and which have not (the Translation column is empty for those that have not).